-Save the Redwoods League is seeking to raise $4 million from private sources by June 25, 2018, to acquire Red Hill and enhance its forest conditions and its climate and fire resilience.
+Now that Save the Redwoods League owns Red Hill, the next steps are to enhance its forest conditions and its climate and fire resilience.
 Eventually, the League will transfer Red Hill to the US Forest Service for permanent protection as part of Giant Sequoia National Monument and Sequoia National Forest.

-By acquiring and eventually transferring the property to the Forest Service, the League will ensure that the National Forest can manage the property for its long-term survival in coordination with the monument’s general plan, which prioritizes protection of giant sequoia, wildfire risk reduction, watershed protection, habitat enhancement for threatened species, and recreational opportunities.
+By eventually transferring the property to the Forest Service, the League will ensure that they can manage the property for its long-term survival in coordination with the monument’s general plan, which prioritizes protection of giant sequoia, wildfire risk reduction, watershed protection, habitat enhancement for threatened species, and recreational opportunities.
 These goals also conform to the priorities of the Tule River tribe, which owns adjacent lands.